leonardo-speranzon/while-interpreter/README.md

 - Opposite arithmetic operation: `-`
 ## How to use

-To use the interpreter the command is simply: `cargo run <filename>`.
+To use the interpreter the command is simply: `cargo run run <filename>`.

 And using `--state` is possible to add initial states to the interpreter, for example:
 ```
-cargo run examples/gcd --state a:222,b:3553
+cargo run examples/gcd --state "a:222;b:3553"
 ```

+All the option can be seen using: `cargo run run --hep`.

 ## Grammar of While<sup>+</sup>
 Only `Statements` is terminal